-L-carnitine is another amino acid I have been looking into recently, and it also has an impressive profile for fat burning during exercise, among many other benefits.
-The reason I mention it is because it is often used alongside l-glutamine for even more enhanced fat burning/muscle building effects, so it is worth considering this supplement alongside your l-glutamine.
+L-carnitine is another amino acid I have been looking into recently, which also has an impressive profile for fat burning during exercise, among its many other benefits.
+The reason I mention it is because it is often used alongside l-glutamine for even more enhanced fat burning and muscle building effects, so it is worth considering this supplement alongside your l-glutamine.

 EXERCISE AND THE IMMUNE SYSTEM

-This in itself could be a good reason to use l-glutamine, especially if you do like to push yourself during training, and of course pushing yourself gradually is something that you need to do in order to get stronger, fitter and leaner.
-It’s just a good idea not to take this too far, too quickly if you want to keep your immune system strong.
+This in itself could be a good reason to use l-glutamine, especially if you do like to push yourself during training, and of course pushing yourself gradually IS certainly something that you need to do in order to get stronger, fitter and leaner.
+It’s just a good idea not to take this too far, too quickly, if you want to keep your immune system strong.

 Other Uses For L-Glutamine